Cockatiel Breeding Guide

 Track Mutations with BirdTracks

-BirdTracks lets you record each bird's visual mutation and split genetics.
-When you create a breeding pair, you can see predicted offspring colors before you pair them.
-This takes the guesswork out of mutation breeding and helps you plan clutches for the colors you want.
+BirdTracks lets you record each bird's visual mutation and split genetics in its profile.
+When you create a breeding pair, the software shows predicted offspring colors and split probabilities before you pair them.
+This takes the guesswork out of mutation breeding, helps you plan clutches for the specific colors and combinations you want, and ensures you never lose track of which birds carry hidden splits that could produce surprise offspring in future pairings.

 Why Track Your Cockatiel Breeding with Software?